xzel23/cabe/README.md

 The possible values are:

 - NO_CHECK: do not generate any checks
-- ASSERT: use standard assertions that can be controled by JVM parameters
+- ASSERT: use standard assertions that can be controlled by JVM parameters
 - THROW_NPE: throw NullPointerException for failed null checks
 - ASSERT_ALWAYS: throw AssertionError for failed null checks regardless of the JVM assertion settings